sfigg/commercialization-public/docset/customize/unattend/changed-answer-file-settings-from-windows-8-and-windows-server-2012-b-unattend.md

 # Changed answer file settings for Windows 8.1 and Windows Server 2012 R2

-This topic describes Windows 8.1 and Windows Server 2012 R2 answer-file settings that have changed since Windows 8 and Windows Server® 2012.
+This topic describes Windows 8.1 and Windows Server 2012 R2 answer-file settings that have changed since Windows 8 and Windows Server 2012.

 ## In This Section